kaz-utashiro/greple-subst/README.md

     colou?r      color
     cent(er|re)  center

-Then above command find the first pattern which does not match the second string, that is "colour" and "centre" in this case.
+above command find the first pattern which does not match the second string, that is "colour" and "centre" in this case.

-Field "//" in dictionary file is ignored, so this file can be written like this:
+Field "//" in dictionary data is ignored, so this file can be written like this:

     colou?r      //  color